United States Army Medical Materiel Agency

-U.S. Army's life cycle management command (LCMC) and executive agent for strategic medical acquisition, project management and logistics programs.

-The USAMMA manages strategic programs across the globe; equips and sustains the medical force within the Active Army, Army Reserve, and Army National Guard components; and develops medical technologies/devices/materiel innovations for use across the battlefield and at fixed Medical Treatment Facilities (MTFs).
-The Agency also centrally manages the Army Prepositioned Stocks and The Office of the Surgeon General's contingency programs as well as other readiness support programs designed for all Army components during full spectrum operations.
-The Agency deploys Medical Logistics Support Teams (MLST) and/or Forward Repair Activity-Medical (FRA-M) as required to support Joint operations in the different theaters.

-The Agency also provides Army Medical Department National Maintenance Program expertise and Sustainment Maintenance technical proficiency to ensure medical maintenance supportability and training requirements, equipment reliability and maintainability, and the maintenance repair and services of medical equipment and technologies.
+USAMMA ceaseD operations On July 31, 2026.

 History

-USAMMA's origin is traced to the early part of World War II when the Army Surgeon General recognized the need to develop Army medical materiel support to the rapidly expanding mobilization forces.
-The genesis of USAMMA began in 1943 when the Procurement Division of the Supply Service, Office of the Surgeon General (OTSG), was renamed the Purchase Division and transferred to the Army Medical Purchasing Office in Manhattan, New York.
+USAMMA's origin is traced to the early part of World War II, when the Army surgeon general recognized the need to develop Army medical materiel support for the rapidly expanding mobilization forces.

+The genesis of USAMMA began in 1943 when the Procurement Division of the Supply Service, Office of the Surgeon General (OTSG), was renamed the Purchase Division and transferred to the Army Medical Purchasing Office in Manhattan, New York City.
 Later that year, the Inventory Control Branch, Distribution and Requirements Division, OTSG, was also transferred to the Army Medical Purchasing Office.
 The Medical Testing Laboratory transferred from Binghamton, New York, in February 1943.
 Later that year, the Contract Termination Branch was added.
 In 1944, the Renegotiation and Stock Control Divisions were moved from the OTSG to New York.

-On 21 May 1953, the Army Medical Supply Control Office was organized at Brooklyn, New York, and assigned to the Surgeon General.
-On 30 April 1965, the unit was re-designated the Army Medical Supply Control Office and on 1 January 1957, the office was again re-designated as the Army Medical Supply Support Activity, a Class II off-post activity of the Surgeon General.
+On 21 May 1953, the office was organized in Brooklyn, New York City, and was assigned to the Army surgeon general.
+On 30 April 1955, the unit was re-designated as the Army Medical Supply Control Office.
+On 1 January 1957, the office was re-designated as the Army Medical Supply Support Activity, a Class II activity of the Army surgeon general.

-On 2 April 1965, the activity transferred from Brooklyn to Valley Forge General Hospital, Phoenixville, Pennsylvania, and was renamed the United States Army Medical Materiel Agency (USAMMA), effective 15 April 1965.
+On 2 April 1965, the activity relocated from Brooklyn, New York, to Valley Forge General Hospital in Phoenixville, Pennsylvania.
+The activity was renamed as the U.S. Army Medical Materiel Agency (USAMMA), effective 15 April 1965.

-In 1974, USAMMA moved to Fort Detrick, Maryland and in 1994 was placed under the newly formed United States Army Medical Research and Development Command.
-In addition to the USAMMA headquarters located at Fort Detrick, USAMMA has operational maintenance and storage locations in Camp Carroll, South Korea; Sagami General Depot, Japan; Defense Depot Tracy, California; Sierra Army Depot, California; Defense Depot Hill, Utah; Tobyhanna Army Depot, Pennsylvania; Naval Weapons Station Charleston, South Carolina; Husterhoeh Kaserne, Pirmasens, Germany; As Saliyah Army Base, Qatar; and Camp Arifjan, Kuwait.
+Establishment of Army Health Services Command

+In April 1973, the U.S. Army Health Services Command (HSC) was established, which consolidated the operational elements of the Office of the Surgeon General.
+As part of the reorganization, the U.S. Army Medical Optical and Maintenance Agency was transferred from the Academy of Health Sciences to USAMMA on 1 February 1973.

+In 1974, the USAMMA relocated to Fort Detrick, Maryland.

+The USAMMA Medical Test and Evaluation Division was transferred to the U.S. Army Health Services Command (HSC) in October 1978.
+This transfer provided the nucleus for what is now the Army Medical Department Board.
+Also in October 1978, the USAMMA Procurement Division was transferred to the newly established U.S. Army Medical Research Acquisition Activity (USAMRAA), located at Fort Detrick, Maryland.

+Establishment of Army Medical Command

+In October 1994, USAMMA was placed under the newly formed U.S. Army Medical Research and Materiel Command (MRMC), a component of the similarly new U.S. Army Medical Command (MEDCOM).

+Transfer to Army Medical Logistics Command

+On 1 June 2019, the USAMMA transferred from MRMC to the newly established U.S. Army Medical Logistics Command (AMLC).
+Logistics functions of MRMC were separated into the AMLC, while research functions of MRMC transferred under U.S. Army Futures Command (AFC), becoming the U.S. Army Medical Research and Development Command (MRDC).

+The USAMMA Medical Maintenance Management Directorate became a directorate of AMLC headquarters on 1 October 2025.
+The USAMMA is projected to cease operations in July 2026.